floragunncom/search-guard-docs/_content/_docs_tls/tls_generate_installation_script.md

 ## Allow demo certificate usage

-Since the demo certificates are unsafe to use on a production cluster, you must explicitely allow their usage by adding the following line to elasticsearch.yml:
+Since the demo certificates are unsafe to use on a production cluster, you must explicitly allow their usage by adding the following line to elasticsearch.yml:

 ```
 searchguard.allow_unsafe_democertificates: true